ostreedev/ostree/README.md

 The rollback concept is absolutely key for shipping anything to enthusiasts or knowledable testers.
 With a system like this, a tester can easily perform a local rollback - something just not well supported by dpkg/rpm.
-(Why not Conary?
-AIUI Conary is targeted at individual roots, so while you could roll back a given root, it would use significantly more disk space than hacktree)
+(What about Conary?
+See below.)

 Also, distributing operating system trees (instead of packages) gives us a sane place to perform automated QA **before** we ship it to testers.
 We should never be wasting these people's time.

-Even better, this system would allow testers to bisect across operating system builds efficiently.
+Even better, this system would allow testers to *bisect* across operating system builds, and do so very efficiently.

 The core idea - chroots
 -----------------------